tarrie/journal/README.md

     - Found how to add claims to token -> https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html , needs lambda or access to AWS CLI.
 Lambda will get expensive so just use AWS CLI have to verify that I can access CLI from a EC2 Instance (aka BeanStalk).
         - Turns out I can: https://stackoverflow.com/questions/45844779/is-it-possible-to-execute-aws-cli-commands-on-an-ec2-instance-without-placing-aw
         - So lets just develop on local machine using AWS CLI then set up the IAM roles later.
+- To start lets create a api endpoint for groups -- becoming admin, owner, club member, subscribe -- most if not all need jwt access.